Psychometric Testing

 No referral is required to book an assessment.

-A paediatrician or psychiatrist may be able to refer you for a complex neurodevelopment assessment, which can incur Medicare rebates, however, this is at their discretion.
+A paediatrician or psychiatrist may be able to refer you for a complex neurodevelopment assessment, which can attract Medicare rebates, however, this is at their discretion.

 We offer comprehensive assessment packages, including cognitive and learning assessments.